 $26,830 in pre-tax salary... read more

 I asked: Should gay men invest in companies that discriminate?

-Joshua said: So much of this question is personal.
+So much of this question is personal.
 I’m pragmatic in almost everything I do so if I were running a

 foundation dedicated to preserving the rainforest, and Exxon-Mobile stock was the most attractive

 investment out there, I’d buy the shares then use the dividends and capital gains to fund the preservation